emacsnyc/meeting-logistics/speakers-guide.md

   and ensure that the following command records a screencast.
 Substitute `ffmpeg` for `avconv` if necessary, and note that this command assumes you're using pulse audio.
-You may also need to change the resolution if you're not on 1600x900.
+You may also need to change the resolution if you're not on 1600x900, but please try to ensure that final output video is widescreen (16x9).

 ```shell
 $ avconv -f x11grab -r 25 -s 1600x900 -i :0 -vcodec libx264 -f alsa -ac 2 -i pulse -threads 0 video.mkv